virocon-organization/virocon/docs/datasets.rst

     df.WVHT
     df.APD

-This will give you the significant wave height with WVHT and the average wave period.
+This will give you the significant wave height with WVHT and the average wave period with APD.

 Plot the data from NDBC
 -----------------------